Trump uses State of Union to campaign; Pelosi rips up speech

 Trump stressed the new trade agreements he has negotiated, including his phase-one deal with China and the United States-Mexico-Canada agreement he signed last month.

-While the White House said the president would have a message of unity, he also spent time on issues that have created great division and resonated with his political base.
+While the White House said thepresident was offeringa message of unity, he also spent time on issues that have created great division and resonated with his political base.
 He attacked Democrats’ health care proposals for being too intrusive and again highlighted his signature issue — immigration — trumpeting the miles of border wall that have been constructed.

 He also dedicated a section to “American values,” discussing efforts to protect “religious liberties” and limit access to abortion as he continues to court the evangelical and conservative Christian voters who form a crucial part of his base.